 where m is the number of molecular orbits(equals to half of the number of qubits) and the kernel space of particle number operator at each orbit: $\mathcal{K}er(\hat{\mathcal{P}_i}) = \{\ket{\psi}: (\hat{\mathcal{P}_i}-N_i) \ket{\psi} = 0\}$ where $\hat{\mathcal{P}_i}$ is the particle counting operator and $N_i$ associated value.

 Given the partition scheme for the Hamiltonian, we need to find the optimized probability distribution.
-We have made comparison between two proposals: \begin{itemize} \item \textit{Absolute weights}: Assigning each of the Pauli strings with weight $w_i = abs(h_i)$ similarly as in qDrift.
+We have made a comparison between two proposals: \begin{itemize} \item \textit{Absolute weights}: Assigning each of the Pauli strings with weight $w_i = abs(h_i)$ similarly as in qDrift.
 For each group $\mathcal{G}_j$ sampled, the probability is $\mathcal{A}_j = \sum_i w_i$ \item \textit{Mean weights}: With $\mathcal{M}_j = \sum_i h_i$, we take the sign of coefficients into consideration. \end{itemize}

 Intuitively, with the \textit{Absolute weights} scheme, we are still sampling according to how strong the sub-terms are in the Hamiltonian.
-This means with N being large, the histogram of Pauli string counts will converge to the one for qDrift(which will 'drift' towards particle conserving evolution as well in this sense).
-We demonstrate this effect with histogram plotted in FIG.9.
-However, adapt \textit{Mean weights}, Pauli strings with similar physical meaning but opposite signs will dilute the overeall effect.
-For example, $h_{pqqp}$ in Coulomb group and $h_{pqpq}$ in spin exchange group are in the same sample space as explained above.
-But the sign will be opposite due to symmetric consideration. $|h_{pqqp} + h_{pqpq}| \leq |h_{pqqp}| + |h_{pqpq}|$ with the equality achieved when $h_{pqqp} * h_{pqpq} > 0$.
+This means that with N being large, the histogram of Pauli string counts will converge to the one for qDrift(which will also 'drift' towards particle conserving evolution in this sense).
+We demonstrate this effect with a histogram plotted in FIG.8.
+However, adapt \textit{Mean weights}, Pauli strings with similar physical meaning but opposite signs will dilute the overall effect.
+For example, $h_{pqqp}$ in the Coulomb group and $h_{pqpq}$ in the spin exchange group are in the same sample space as explained above.
+However, the sign will be opposite due to symmetric consideration. $|h_{pqqp} + h_{pqpq}| \leq |h_{pqqp}| + |h_{pqpq}|$ with the equality achieved when $h_{pqqp} * h_{pqpq} > 0$.

-However, empirically taken \textit{Absolute weights} the spectral error is much worse than \textit{mean weights} and even worse than original qDrift, we will use the latter for the rest of the analysis.
+However, empirically taken \textit{Absolute weights}, the spectral error is much worse than \textit{mean weights} and worse than the original qDrift; we will use the latter for the rest of the analysis.